jay-oswald/SparkyFitness/README.md

       supabase db push
       supabase functions deploy chat
 ``
 Re-run Docker compose.
 Front end App will start working.

+**Method 2:
+   1. Download latest release and unzip to your PC.
+   2. Navigate to the project folder.
+   3. Go to supabase/migrations.
+Copy the SQL statements and run them in Supabase-->Project-->SQL Editor one by one in ASC order.
+   4. [Optional] Do the same for supabase/functions/chat  if you require AI ChatBOT.
+Copy index.js and run it in Supabase-->Project-->Edge Function-->Deploy new function.